Tummy Time Milestones

 Tummy time for a one-month-old looks considerably different from tummy time for a three-month-old.
 However, most parents are unaware of this when informed that their newborns should be having tummy time.

-You may have heard how important Tummy Time is for your baby's growth, and you may be one of the many parents who believe Tummy Time is simply about the baby lifting their head to improve neck strength.
-Understanding your baby's Tummy Time milestones can help you play more confidently and imaginatively in ways that correspond to your child's developing abilities.
+You may have heard how important tummy time is for your baby's growth, and you may be one of the many parents who believe tummy time is simply about your baby lifting their head to improve neck strength.
+Understanding your baby's tummy time milestones can help you play with your baby more confidently and imaginatively and in ways that correspond to their developing abilities.
 These tiny signals can also help you better understand your baby's growth path.

 What Is Tummy Time?